Supervision and the provisional period

 What is the provisional period?

-This is when you embed the knowledge, skills, and strategies of financial mentoring into your practice while working with clients in a supported environment.
-Supervision is your journey with a trained supervisor.
+The provisional period enables you to embed the knowledge, skills, and strategies of financial mentoring into your practice while working with clients in a supported environment.
+Supervision must be provided by a trained supervisor.

 The provisional period is 10 out the 16 credits of the FMIC micro-credential, which accounts for at least 100 hours of learning.